nordeim/n8n-Workflow/README.md

 > Both guides are **copy-paste ready** and fully annotated—perfect for learning or forking straight into production.

-Here is a comprehensive, **[step-by-step guide](https://github.com/nordeim/n8n-Workflow/blob/main/Deployment%20Guide.md)** for deploying the n8n AI agent workflow on a local Docker container running on Ubuntu 24.04.
+Here is a comprehensive, **[step-by-step guide](https://github.com/nordeim/n8n-Workflow/blob/main/Deployment%20Guide.md)** (or [this](https://github.com/nordeim/n8n-Workflow/blob/main/Complete%20Deployment%20Guide.md)) for deploying the n8n AI agent workflow on a local Docker container running on Ubuntu 24.04.

 ---